sherpa/sherpa/docs/indices.rst

        A community Python library for Astronomy:
        https://www.astropy.org/.

+   bokeh
+       The bokeh plotting package, which is documented at https://bokeh.org/, is used to provide the plotting support in Sherpa.

    CIAO
        The data reduction and analysis provided by the :term:`CXC` for users of the Chandra X-ray telescope.
 Sherpa is provided